neilg63/string-patterns/README.md

 Variant *match* and *replace* methods with _ci (case-insensitive) or _cs (case-sensitive) suffixes are shorthand for the equivalent plain methods that require a boolean *case_insensitive* parameter.
 In case-insensitive mode the non-capturing /(?i)/ flag is prepended automatically.
 This will not be prepended if you add another non-capturing group at the start of your regex.
 In every other way, the pattern-prefixed methods behave in the same way as *re.is_match*, *re.replace_all*, *re.find* and *re.capture_iter* methods in the Regex library.
 String-patterns unleashes most of the core functionality of the Regex crate, on which it depends, to cover most common use cases in text processing and to act as a building block for specific validators (e.g. email validation) and text transformers.

 Most of the *match* methods will work on *&str* and *String*, while the replacement methods are only implemented for *owned strings*.
 Likewise, match methods are implemented for arrays and vectors of strings, while replacement methods are only implemented for vectors of *owned strings*.
-The traits may be implemented for string-like object, e.g. a struct or tuple with a string field.
+The traits may be implemented for structs or tuples with a string field.

 I will add more documentation as the library progresses beyond the alpha stage.